MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/azure-windows-vm-memory-issue.md

 Aside from the I/O and network latency issues, the CPU and/or memory troubleshooting requires mostly the same tools and steps as the on-premises servers do.
 One of the tools that Azure VM support recommends is PerfInsights (available for both Windows and Linux).
 PerfInsights can provide an Azure VM best practices diagnosis in a user-friendly report.
 PerfInsights is also a wrapper tool that can help collect Perfmon, Xperf, and Netmon data, depending on the flags that are selected within the tool.
 You don't have to contact Microsoft Support to run Perfinsights on your Azure VM.
 Perfinsights is publicly available.
 It generates the report locally or in your specified storage account.

-Most of performance troubleshooting tools that are used for on-premises servers, such as Perfmon or Procmon, will work on Azure Windows VMs.
-However, PerfInsights is explicitly designed for Azure VMs to provide more insights, including Azure best practices, SQL best practices, high resolution IO latency graphs, memory and memory tabs, and so on.
-This article covers part of [Perfinsights](#perfinsights) relevant to memory troubleshooting.
+Most of the performance troubleshooting tools that are used for on-premises servers, such as Perfmon or Procmon, will work on Azure Windows VMs.
+However, PerfInsights is explicitly designed for Azure VMs to provide more insights, including Azure best practices, SQL best practices, high-resolution IO latency graphs, memory and memory tabs, and so on.
+This article covers the part of [Perfinsights](#perfinsights) relevant to memory troubleshooting.

 ### What is Memory Pressure?

-When the system is crunched on physical memory (random-access memory (RAM)) or virtual memory (backed by paging file), on the given demand from the processes running, the OS keeps adjusting the active pages in RAM with swap file.
-On a higher extent, this case indicates that there's memory pressure, and the OS is working hard to get the working area to demanding apps.
+When the system is crunched on physical memory (random-access memory (RAM)) or virtual memory (backed by paging file), based on demand from the processes that are running, the OS keeps adjusting the active pages in RAM with a swap file.
+This case indicates that there's memory pressure, and the OS is working hard to get the working area to demanding apps.
 Memory leak is another variation.
-It's mostly a result of coding glitches where it continues to seek more allocations, ultimately leading to virtual memory exhaustion.
+It's mostly a result of coding glitches where the OS continues to seek more allocations, ultimately leading to virtual memory exhaustion.

 Many issues are directly related to the workload.
 The kind of workload that exists on the machine drives resource consumption, which includes memory.

 ### Common factors

 Here are common factors in a low memory situation.
-If any of these factors exists, you're closer to the root of this issue:
+If any of these factors exist, you're close to the root of this issue:

 - A recent code change or deployment that's mostly applicable to apps such as Internet Information Services (IIS), Microsoft SharePoint, SQL Server, or third-party applications.

-- A recent update that might be related to an OS-level update, or to application-level cumulative updates and fixes.
+- A recent update that might be related to an OS-level update or application-level cumulative updates and fixes.

 - A query change or outdated indexes.
-SQL Server and Oracle data tier applications also have query plan optimization as another factor.
-Data changes or a lack of appropriate indexes can cause several queries to get more data pages in memory rather than what is optimal, which causes stress on swap space.
+SQL Server and Oracle data-tier applications also have query plan optimization as another factor.
+Data changes or a lack of appropriate indexes can cause several queries to get more data pages in memory than what's optimal, which causes stress on swap space.

-- Azure VM-specific.
-There are certain processes such as RDAgent, and extension-specific processes such as Monitoring Agent, MMA agent, or security client, that might cause high memory consumption.
-These processes have to be viewed from a configuration, known issues perspective or sometimes a regression build.
+- Azure VM-specific - Certain processes such as RDAgent, and extension-specific processes such as Monitoring Agent, MMA agent, or security client, might cause high memory consumption.
+These processes must be viewed from a configuration, known issues perspective, or sometimes a regression build.

 ## Troubleshoot Memory Pressure issue

-The intent of troubleshooting the issue is to zero down on the culprit process as far as possible.
-Further analysis is specific to the process that's found driving high memory consumption.
+The intent of troubleshooting the issue is to zero down on the culprit process as much as possible.
+Further analysis is specific to the process that's found to be driving high memory consumption.

 For example, if the process is SQL Server (sqlservr.exe), the next steps will be to analyze the settings like [MaxServerMemory](/sql/database-engine/configure-windows/server-memory-server-configuration-options) and analyze which query is using the most memory cycles in a specific time period.
 For more information about SQL Server best practices in Azure, see [VM size: Performance best practices for SQL Server on Azure VMs](/azure/azure-sql/virtual-machines/windows/performance-guidelines-best-practices-vm-size).